idenfy/Documentation/pages/ANDROID-SDK.md

 The structure of our changes follow practices from [keep a changelog](https://keepachangelog.com/en/1.0.0/).

+## [5.1.0] - 2020-04-08
+### Added:
+* Added a loading indicator after the user selected a document issuing country.
+This is due to recent updates, which now show available documents depending on issuing country selection.
+If your application overrides xml layouts of our SDK you should consider updating your **idenfy_item_document_issuing_country_selection_v2.xml** with Lottie animation of your preferred choice, so that the user would see a loading indicator, instead of occurring action delay.
+If you set issuing country during identification token generation via API or skip the document's issuing country step selection altogether, then **no UI changes** will be noticeable.
+* Added option to **skip selfie capture** during 3D liveness identification.
+This feature was recently made the default choice for 3D liveness identification flow.
+So, updating the SDK you will see that the selfie step is **no longer present**.
+This functionality can be disabled if you like to keep the current flow or need more time updating your custom views contact techsupport@idenfy.com for disabling this feature.
+### Changed:
+* 3D Liveness version update.
+* Removed the document capturing rectangle for the additional identification steps during the document photo capture step.
+The rectangle was confusing because some documents take a much larger size in comparison with the present capture frame size.
+* Dependencies updated.

 ## [5.0.1] - 2020-03-08
 ### Changed:
 * Upgraded CameraX versions and Gradle other dependencies.